Lyn Paul website logo. Lyn Paul website banner. Lyn Paul.

 Shaun Williamson

 He was Barry in Eastenders and Barry in Extras, but insisted they re-named his character in Rhinestone Mondays.
-“When I read the script there were a couple of parts I quite fancied, one of which was Barry the barman,” he told journalist Neil D'Arcy-Jones.
-“He’s got some very funny lines, but I think I’ve played enough Barrys in my life already, so I asked them whether they could change his name, which they did.”
-(Daily Gazette, Sunday, 28th August 2011)
+"When I read the script there were a couple of parts I quite fancied, one of which was Barry the barman", he told journalist Neil D'Arcy-Jones.
+"He’s got some very funny lines, but I think I’ve played enough Barrys in my life already, so I asked them whether they could change his name, which they did."
+(Colchester Gazette, Sunday, 28th August 2011)

 Top.
 Up.
 Down.
 Bottom.